jeaninebeckle/knit-picker/README.md

 # Knit Picker 🧶

 ## Description
 This is my frontend capstone for Nashville Software School's Evening 12 Cohort!
 It's built with React and uses a Google Firebase database.
-It allows users to keep track of their knitting supplies, save patterns, easily compare their materials against pattern requirements when they decide to start knitting a pattern, keep track of knitting projects together in one place, and upload photos of finished projects to a gallery where they can see everything on disply.
+It allows users to keep track of their knitting supplies, save patterns, easily compare their materials against pattern requirements when they decide to start knitting a pattern, keep track of knitting projects together in one place, and upload photos of finished projects to a gallery where they can see everything on display.

 ### Feature List
 * Built using React